[UPCOMING WEBINARS] Save on Development Costs and Open Up Your IBM i via APIs. REGISTER NOW

 The evolution of the web portal has been driven by the growing need for better user experience, personalization, and functionality.
 A modern web portal is a comprehensive platform that supports digital customer experiences.
 Here’s how:

-• Advanced features: A modern portal integrates many advanced functionalities.
+• Advanced features: A modern web portal integrates many advanced functionalities.
 Content Management systems allow for dynamic and up-to-date information delivery while marketing automation tools personalize the user experience by tailoring content and offerings based on user preferences or interactions.

 • Mobile support: A modern web portal is optimized for mobile devices, ensuring a seamless user experience regardless of the device used.